-4) Wall Street and its surrounding financial district make New York the second in a list of the world’s financial centers according to the Global Financial Centres Index.
+It’s surrounding financial district makes New York the second in a list of the world’s financial centers according to the Global Financial Centres Index.
 Top of the list is London, England.

 In 1929, the stock market collapsed in what is now known as the Wall Street Crash.
 This was basically the result of prices of stocks and shares falling suddenly after rising gradually throughout the 1920s.

 During this decade, as more and more people invested money (quite often money that they had been loaned), the value of stocks and shares rose to the point that they were valued at much more than they were actually worth.
 As some investors began to realize this, they decided to sell their investments to cash in on them.
 Panic selling soon followed.
 This caused share prices to suddenly fall, with the first large drop in their value occurring on Thursday 24th October 1929.

 More traders decided to sell up on the following Monday and Tuesday leading to the collapse of the market.
 These days are all now known as Black Thursday, Black Monday, and Black Tuesday.
 Many people believe that this crash was a major cause of the Great Depression which affected the economies of many countries during the 1930s.

 It is often said that the Wall Street Crash resulted in several traders jumping out of windows to commit suicide after losing almost everything.
 In fact, between Black Thursday and the end of 1929, there were 100 suicides or suicide attempts in New York.
 Only four were linked to the Wall Street Crash.